How to Get Out of Debt: 6 Simple Steps

 Related: 189 clever ways to save money

-Two of the most common options for tuning up your debts are refinancing or consolidation.
+Two of the most common options for reworking your debts are refinancing or consolidation.

 Refinancing is replacing your old debt(s) with a completely new loan.
 The goal here is to get a lower interest rate.
-Most students will consider refinancing their student loans, as long as all the debts are from government programs.
+Many homeowners refinanced their homes as interest rates dropped in the years after the Financial Crisis of 2007-2008.

 The latter means putting all debts into one single loan.
 This helps you avoid dealing with separate lenders.
 You will not be looking at different monthly and billing statements when they are all consolidated into one debt.

 Think about the following factors before refinancing or consolidating your debt: